 Why Don’t We Just Ask for Help?

 One of the most debilitating difficulties we face is the challenge of asking for help.
 This challenge stems from that same conflict.
-How can we be self sufficient and full while acknowledging lack and recognizing an empty, hollow void within us that yearns for connection and guidance.
+How can we be self-sufficient and full while acknowledging lack and recognizing an empty, hollow void within us that yearns for connection and guidance?

 However, we've been protecting ourselves, shielded by shame and guilt for so long that simply letting those go seems almost impossible.
-And since nothing within the human psyche is unnecessary, if we allow our shame and guilt their rightful place, we will find that those are nothing more than signals, stop signs, reminders to observe and reevaluate our motives and capacity to offer and receive.
+And since nothing within the human psyche is unnecessary, if we allow our shame and guilt their rightful place, we will find that those are nothing more than signals, stop signs, and reminders to observe and reevaluate our motives and capacity to offer and receive.
 They were not meant to run the show but only act as stage lights.
 Illuminating the path for a deeper expression of gratitude and appreciation.
-If we feel ashamed to receive from another, that same emotion can be translated into a deeper expression of heart felt gratitude.
-If we feel guilty in receiving, that same gesture can transform into a profound sense of appreciation to all that we have.
+If we feel ashamed to receive from another, that same emotion can be translated into a deeper expression of heartfelt gratitude.
+If we feel guilty in receiving, that same gesture can transform into a profound sense of appreciation for all that we have.

 Emotions were not meant to be transcended nor ignored; emotions are an invitation for transformation.
 A way to elevate the mundane into the divine.
 A choice of perspective that reflects free will.
 You are invited to transform your sadness into a poetic muse of longing and love.
-The invitation is there for you to transmute a sense of fear to an existential sense of wonder and appreciation to every moment of breathing life.
+The invitation is there for you to transmute a sense of fear to an existential sense of wonder and appreciation for every moment of breathing life.

-And by the way, Thank you Megan for asking.
+And by the way, Thank you, Megan, for asking.